 The evolution of new media advertising

 Podcasts and Connected TV are two of the fastest growing new media formats.
-Podcasts, as we know them today, originated around 2004 as programs to download radio broadcasts and advertising in this new media format worked as native ads, meaning that they were read by the radio host rather than being integrated into the program content.
+Podcasts, as we know them today, originated around 2004 as programs to download radio broadcasts.
+Advertising in this new media format worked as native ads, meaning that they were read by the radio host rather than being integrated into the program content.

 Connected TV is newer, referring to TVs that have access to the internet and can stream digital content such as audio or video.
 It has become an essential part of people’s homes in the last few years and so advertisers and marketers have increased their interest in this new media.
 The category also includes smart TVs, game consoles (e.g. PlayStation) and other devices like Chromecast.

 Today, Connected TV is one of the biggest content mediums and it continues to grow , replacing already-outdated cable and satellite TV services.